z0rr0/t34.me/README.md

-t34.me
+T34.me
 ======

-t34.me is a simple URL shortening.
+**t34.me** is a simple URL shortening web application.
 It can't be used for highly loader projects.

-## Resources:
+### Resources:

 * [Python](http://python.org/)
 * [Bottle](http://bottlepy.org/)